datatrail-jhu/02_googlecloud/manuscript/04_drive.md

 c) It asks for users' valid identification such as driver's license.
 D) It is an additional step to increase the security of your Google account.

 ?
-Which of the following statements is false?
+Which of the following statements is FALSE?

 a) Once files that exist in the trash folder are deleted, they can no longer be recovered.
 b) Files can be shared with anyone on Google Drive.